-Sure, it’s convenient that the Wyze Cam V2 can transform into a webcam, but if you intend to go back to using it as a security camera, you’ll have to go through the process of reverting to the original firmware.
-It’s a pain since the process is essentially the same.
+Yes, it’s helpful that the Wyze Cam V2 can convert into a webcam, but if your purpose is to go back to using it as a security camera, you must undergo the process of returning it to the initial firmware.
+It’s pretty frustrating since the method is basically identical.

-Despite this, it’s still a cheaper solution than some of the questionable webcams that are available online at the moment — even if you include the cost of the microSD card and USB-A to USB-A cable.
-You’re still spending under $50, which is a fraction of the $100 cost that most independent sellers are asking for on Amazon.
+Notwithstanding this, it remains a more affordable option than some of the controversial webcams that are obtainable online right now — even if you add in the expense of the microSD card and USB-A to USB-A cable.
+Nevertheless, you’re still paying below $50, which is a fraction of the $100 price that most independent retailers ask for on Amazon.

-Considering this is most suitable for desktop setups, as most people leverage the built-in webcams on laptops, making it a permanent resident on your work-from-home office is a reasonable idea.
-The video quality isn’t bad either, just as long as there’s ample lighting around, but the audio quality isn’t the best.
-That’s probably why even Wyze recommends using an alternative audio source for the microphone.
+Recognizing this is most fitting for desktop structures, as most people leverage the convenient, integrated webcams on laptops, making it a lasting occupant in your work-from-home office is a sensible plan.
+The video quality isn’t that poor either, just as long as there’s sufficient lighting around you.
+However, the audio quality isn’t the greatest.
+That’s presumably why even Wyze suggests using an alternative audio source for the microphone.

 - The best local storage security cameras for 2021